softchris/golang-book/01-basics/02-variables/README.md

 # Go from the beginning - using variables

-> In this second part, we cover the usage of variables in Go, how to create them, give them different types and values.

 With variables, we can remember values and later refer to them via named references. using variables will make our code easier to read.

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+In this lesson we'll cover:

+- The usage of variables in Go.
+- How to create them.
+- Assign different types and values.

 ## Declare variables